Kotlin/dataframe/docs/StardustDocs/topics/operations.md

 <!---END-->

-First call in configuration chain for multiplex operation selects a subset of columns in `DataFrame` for which that operation should be applied.
-To select columns you can use [String API](stringApi.md) or [Column Selectors](ColumnSelectors.md).

-Further operation configuration API may vary depending on types of selected columns.
+Every multiplex operation consists of:
+- [column selector](ColumnSelectors.md) that is used to select target columns for the operation
+- optional configuration functions
+- terminal function that returns modified `DataFrame`

-Multiplex operations usually end with call to `into` or `with` function.
+Multiplex operations usually end with `into` or `with` function.
 The following naming convention is used:
 * `into` defines column names where operation results should be stored.
 Used in [`move`](move.md), [`group`](group.md), [`split`](split.md), [`merge`](merge.md), [`gather`](gather.md), [`groupBy`](groupBy.md), [`rename`](rename.md).
 * `with` defines row-wise data transformation using [`row expression`](DataRow.md#row-expressions).
 Used in [`update`](update.md), [`convert`](convert.md), [`replace`](replace.md), [`pivot`](pivot.md).